 Recipe FAQs

-Making pancakes is easy but making them fluffy every time takes a little practice.
-There are two things I always do to make fluffy pancakes:
+There are two things I always do to make soft and tender pancakes:

 First, I combine my wet and dry ingredients at the last minute, just when I’m about to fry them.